 chances of survival are.
 Very few infants survive when they are born at 22 to 23

 weeks of pregnancy.
-The table below shows the results of two studies with
+The table below shows estimates based on two sources.

 Chances of survival1, 2